ysakasin/shogi-results/README.md

 # shogi-results

-Scrape game results which are hold by Japan Shogi Association.
+Scrape game results which are held by Japan Shogi Association.

 Scraped data are available at `/results`.